Caixabank Logo

 CaixaBank LogoCaixaBank Logo PNG

-The most important thing for a bank is reliability.
-And it manifests itself in different ways.
-The CaixaBank logo demonstrates this in the best way, as it uses images of the sea, hinting that if you trust him, you can enjoy peace without worrying about material problems.
+Reliability is the most important thing for a bank, which manifests itself in different ways.
+The CaixaBank logo demonstrates this best, as it uses images of the sea, hinting that if you trust it, you can enjoy peace of mind without worrying about financial issues.

 Caixabank: Brand overview